 Adding value to the operations of a portfolio company is an accomplishment often talked about, but rarely demonstrated.
 So at a time when many investors are looking to rationalise their GP relationships, it’s never been more important for firms to demonstrate their value creation credentials if they want to stand out from the crowd.

-That’s where PEI’s Operational Excellence Awards 2015 come in.
-Now in their fourth year, the awards are intended to recognise and highlight the achievements of the industry's best-in-class operators.
-(You can read about last year’s winners HERE)
+That’s where PEI’s Operational Excellence Awards 2016 come in.
+Now in their fifth year, the awards are intended to recognise and highlight the achievements of the industry’s best-in-class operators.

 WHY YOU SHOULD ENTER

 • Be recognised by LPs as a best-in-class operator – which should pay dividends during your next fundraise